noahwiener/rss_good_dog/README.md

 A screenshot of the sign in page.
 Users can click on Rumo's picture to log in as guests.

 <img src="/public/sign_in.png" width="600">

+I welcome any comments or suggestions for improvement.
+Happy New Years!
+-Noah